inceptusp/gddns/README.md

+## As Google had sold their Domains business to Squarespace and they don`t support DDNS, this repo is archived as of April/2024

+--

 # Google Domains DDNS updater

 Google Domains DDNS updater is a command-line application to automatic update your IP address on Google Domains DDNS service written in Dart.